vals-productions/sqlighter/README.md

 Sqlighter design reminds JDBC  implementation.
 Anyone familiar with JDBC should pick it up really easy.

-Sqlighter supports all SQLite datatypes and adds its own implementation of Date type.
+Sqlighter supports all SQLite datatypes and adds its own (optional) implementation of Date type.

 # ORM